Qi (standard): Adoption

 By early 2017, Qi had displaced other competing standards such as Rezence.
 On September 12, 2017, Apple announced that their new smartphones, the iPhone 8, iPhone 8 Plus, and the iPhone X, would support the Qi standard.
 Since then, every new iPhone version has supported the Qi wireless charging standard.
 Apple also announced plans to expand the standard with a new protocol called AirPower, which would have added the ability to charge multiple devices at once; however, this was canceled on March 29, 2019.

 By the initial launch of iOS 17 in 2023, Apple launched the iPhone 15 models and iPhone 15 Pro models to support the fast 15 W Qi2-certified wireless charging.

-Prior to the launch of iOS 17.2, Apple added the fast 15W Qi2-certified wireless charging support for the iPhone 13 models, iPhone 13 Pro models, iPhone 14 models and iPhone 14 Pro models, but all the iPhone 12 models and iPhone 12 Pro models have limited support to the 5W Qi-certified wireless charging.
+With iOS 17.2, Apple added the fast 15 W Qi2-certified wireless charging support for the iPhone 13 models, iPhone 13 Pro models, iPhone 14 models and iPhone 14 Pro models.

 In July 2024, HMD Global announced the Skyline, which became the first Android device to support the Qi2 MPP standard.

 On September 9, 2024, alongside the announcement of the iPhone 16 models and iPhone 16 Pro models, Apple launched a new 25 W MagSafe charger featuring a woven braided cable design, available in 1 m and 2 m length options and maintaining the compatibility with the 15 W Qi2-certified wireless charging standard.

-In January 2025, Samsung announced that their latest Galaxy S25 series phones are "Qi2 Ready".
+In January 2025, Samsung announced that their latest Galaxy S25 series phones are "Qi2 ready".
 This means that while the devices themselves do not have magnets built-in, they are fully compatible with Qi2 when paired with a magnetic case.

 In August 2025, the Google Pixel 10 range became the first major Android phones to include built-in magnets for Qi2 MPP.
-The Google Pixel 10 Pro XL also became the first device to support the new Qi2 25W standard.
+The Google Pixel 10 Pro XL also became the first device to support the new Qi2 25 W standard.